Orange Revolution: 2010 presidential election

-Legacy
+Aftermath

 President Viktor Yushchenko decreed in 2005 that 22 November (the starting day of the Orange Revolution) will be a non-public holiday "Day of Freedom".
 This date was moved to 22 January (and merged with Unification Day) by President Viktor Yanukovych late December 2011.
 President Yanukovych stated he moved "Day of Freedom" because of "numerous appeals from the public".

 Outright vote rigging diminished after the 2004 presidential election.
 No officials involved in the 2004 elections that preceded the Orange Revolution were convicted for election fraud.

-A 2007 research revealed that opinion about the nature of the Orange Revolution had barely shifted since 2004 and that the attitudes about it in the country remained divided along the same largely geographical lines that it had been at the time of the revolution (West and Central Ukraine being more positive about the events and South and Eastern Ukraine more cynical (seniors also)).
-This research (also) showed that Ukrainians in total had a less positive view on the Orange Revolution in 2007 than they had in 2005.
+A 2007 study revealed that opinion about the nature of the Orange Revolution had barely shifted since 2004 and that the attitudes about it in the country remained divided along the same largely geographical lines that it had been at the time of the revolution (West and Central Ukraine being more positive about the events and South and Eastern Ukraine more cynical (seniors also).
+This research also showed that Ukrainians in total had a less positive view on the Orange Revolution in 2007 than they had in 2005.
 It has been suggested that since the Orange Revolution was impactful enough to interest people of all ages it increased the overall unity of Ukraine.

-During the elections campaign of the 2012 Ukrainian parliamentary election the Party of Regions' campaign focused heavily on (what they called) the chaos and ruins of 5 years of orange leadership.
+During the elections campaign of the 2012 Ukrainian parliamentary election the Party of Regions' campaign focused heavily on (what they called) "the chaos and ruins of 5 years of orange leadership".